-MFA is the primary exhibitor of all works from the McEvoy Family Collection.
-The Collection is not available for viewing outside of exhibitions at MFA.
+McEvoy Arts is the primary exhibitor of all works from the McEvoy Family Collection.
+The Collection is not available for viewing outside of exhibitions at McEvoy Arts.

-How is MFA related to Minnesota Street Project?
+How is McEvoy Arts related to Minnesota Street Project?

-Does MFA accept proposals for exhibitions and events?
+Does McEvoy Arts accept proposals for exhibitions and events?

-Yes, MFA does offer volunteer and internship opportunities for students and adults.
+Yes, McEvoy Arts does offer volunteer and internship opportunities for students and adults.
 Please visit this page where opportunities are posted as they become available.